EMARSS: Description

-EMARSS is a crewed multi-intelligence airborne intelligence surveillance and reconnaissance (AISR) system that provides a persistent capability to detect, locate, classify/identify, and track surface targets in day/night, near-all-weather conditions with a high degree of timeliness and accuracy.
-The EMARSS system consists of a King Air 350ER aircraft equipped with an electro-optic/infra-red (EO/IR) sensor, communications intelligence collection system, an aerial precision geolocation system, line-of-sight tactical and beyond line-of-sight communications suites, two Distributed Common Ground System-Army (DCGS-A) workstations and a self-protection suite.
+As an ISR platform, EMARSS provides persistent capabilities for detection, location, classification/identification, and to track surface targets in day/night, near-all-weather conditions with a high degree of timeliness and accuracy.
+The system consists of a military purposed Super King Air 350ER aircraft equipped with an electro-optic/infrared (EO/IR) sensor, full-motion video cameras, an imaging sensor called Wide Area Surveillance System, communications intelligence (COMINT) and signals intelligence (SIGINT) collection sensors, a precision geolocation sensor, line-of-sight (LOS) tactical and K_{a}/K_{u}-band beyond line-of-sight (BLOS) communications suites including datalinks, two DCGS-A workstations nicknamed Big Iron, and a self-protection suite.
+The original EMARSS aircraft would eventually be called EMARSS-S to distinguish it from other variants.